Justin Guarini and Leslie Uggams Set for Bucks County Playhouse, Feb 2014

 LOVESICK is Guarani's tribute to all the crazy places love has taken him - from a Catholic School closet in Doylestown, PA to American Idol in Hollywood and ultimately, to Broadway and back home to Bucks County.
 With a nine-piece band and music from Burt Bacharach to Beck to Ben Folds, LOVESICK promises to be an evening of raucous and revealing storytelling.

 Justin Guarini LOVESICK debuts over two performances Valentine's Day Weekend as part of Bucks County Playhouse's new winter concert series.
-Performances: Tonight Friday, February 14 at 8pm and tomorrow, February 15 at 8pm.
+Tickets go on sale Wednesday, January 22.
+Performances: Friday, February 14 at 8pm and Saturday, February 15 at 8pm.

 Making her debut at the Bucks County Playhouse is Tony and Emmy Award-winning Leslie Uggams, whose career has spanned Broadway, Hollywood and concert stages around the world.
 From the age of six, when she opened for artists from Louis Armstrong to Ella Fitzgerald at the famed Apollo Theatre, to her star-making appearances on "Sing along with Mitch" and "Roots", to scores of Broadway appearances (Hallelujah Baby, Thoroughly Modern Millie, On Golden Pond and Anything Goes), Ms. Uggams has captivated audiences with her vocal virtuosity.
 In AN EVENING WITH Leslie Uggams directed by Michael Bush, Leslie will perform a variety of her classic, signature songs all in one evening audiences won't forget.
 One performance only: Saturday, February 22nd at 8pm.